 We are asking students to write an essay of at least 500 words detailing their most common distracted driving habits, and to describe the concrete steps they will take to put an end to those habits.

-- Applicants must be EITHER out-going high school seniors (graduating in 2017) OR students currently enrolled in a college, trade school, or university as of the start of the fall 2017 semester.
+- Applicants must be EITHER out-going high school seniors (graduating summer 2018) OR students currently enrolled in a college, trade school, or university as of the start of the fall 2018 semester.

 What do I need to write about in my essay?